 Once you remove the flame from a candle in oxygen, the melted part of the candle solidifies but the burned part does not and is lost.

-Thus, a candle which is lit in the presence of oxygen will weigh less after being used than it did before being used as some wax is consumed by being burned.
+Thus, a candle that is lit in the presence of oxygen will weigh less after being used than it did before being used as some wax is consumed by being burned.